Skip to main content

 • Regulation of Accountancy Profession

-There is one professional designation—Certified Public Accountant (CPA)—in Japan which is protected and regulated by the Certified Public Accountants Act 2007 (CPA Act).
-The law sets the regulatory framework for the profession by stipulating the scope of services to be provided by CPAs, the establishment of the national CPA examination, requirements for CPA qualification, establishment of audit corporations, duties and responsibilities of CPAs, role and organization of the Japanese Institute of Certified Public Accountants (JICPA), roles of the regulatory authorities, and the disciplinary and criminal sanctions applicable to CPAs.
-The CPA Act grants the Financial Services Agency (FSA) the authority to oversee CPAs along with the JICPA’s and national standard-setting bodies’ activities.
+There is one professional designation in Japan, Certified Public Accountant (CPA), which is protected and regulated under the Certified Public Accountants Act.
+The Act establishes the legal framework for the profession, including the scope of services to be provided by CPAs, qualification and registration requirements, the establishment and regulation of audit corporations, professional duties and responsibilities, the role and organization of the Japanese Institute of Certified Public Accountants (JICPA), and the applicable disciplinary and criminal sanctions.
+The Act also provides that all registered CPAs and audit corporations are members of JICPA.

 • Audit Oversight Arrangements

-The CPAAOB is a member of the International Forum of Independent Audit Regulators.
+The CPAAOB is a member of the International Forum of Independent Audit Regulators (IFIAR) and actively participates in international cooperation and information-sharing arrangements relating to audit oversight.

 • Professional Accountancy Organizations